edgBR/siemens-ds-coding-test/README.md

 Containarise your preprocessing pipeline using docker and create a CI/CD pipeline in github or gitlab that will push the container to a public container registry.
 Your pipeline should preferably include:

-- Container Build
+- Container Build.
-- Basic unit testing
+- Basic unit testing.
-- Security testing
+- Security testing.
-- Deployment
+- Deployment.

 ## Track 2 - Mathematical Optimization